Don’t give in to stiff shoulders or lower back pain!

 While taking care of yourself on an everyday basis, it is also appropriate to use medicinal plasters and patches where pain is intolerable.
 If even this does not relieve the pain, it is possible that there is another underlying ailment, and so it is recommended that you consult a doctor.

-ROIHI-TSUBOKO Cool type / Heat type
+ROIHI-TSUBOKO™ Cool type / Warm type